AliOKeeffe/The-Animal-Association-Game/README.md

 ### Home Page

-The landing page of the website has a very simple layout which includes the name of the game in large font and three large colourful buttons that are easy for kids to select.
+The landing page of the website has a very simple layout which includes the name of the game in large font and three large colourful interactive buttons that are easy for kids to select.
 The user is given three options to choose from:
  - How to Play
  - Play
  - Leaderboard

  ![Landing Page](docs/readme_images/landing_page.png)